- General Examination FAQs

 IMPORTANT: Please review test centre policies here.

-If you are taking the examination in English, your computer passes the System Readiness Check, and your workspace meets the environmental criteria, then you would be eligible to choose LRP.
+If you are taking the examination in English (March/April and September) or Spanish (September only), your computer passes the System Readiness Check, and your workspace meets the environmental criteria, then you would be eligible to choose LRP.
 Review the information about your examination options here.

 🡻